-Rachael Cerrotti is an independent photographer, writer and educator.
-Her work focuses in on grief, resilience, and the perception of home.
+Rachael Cerrotti is an award-winning photographer, writer and educator.
+Her work explores the intergenerational impact of migration and memory.

-For nearly a decade, Rachael has been pursuing her long-term project, Follow My Footprints, retracing her grandmother's route of displacement during and in the wake of World War II.
-The story, which travels through Central Europe, Scandinavia and across the United States, is an intergenerational approach to understanding life, death, and the will to move forward in the face of uncertainty.
+For a decade, Rachael has been pursuing her long-term project, Follow My Footprints, retracing her grandmother's route of displacement during and in the wake of World War II.
+She presents this story in classrooms and communities worldwide and is preparing to publish a book (her first).
+In addition, she is producing a podcast about this story in collaboration with USC Shoah Foundation.

 After the sudden loss of her young husband in 2016, Rachael began Welcome to Widowhood, an ongoing portrait series that tells the stories of women under 40 who have lost their partners.
 She tells her own grief story on Instagram with #nowawidowstillawife.

 Rachael’s work has been published by Public Radio International, NPR, Cognoscenti (WBUR), Kind World (WBUR), The Boston Globe, Images & Voices of Hope, Yediot Aharonot (Israel), The Times of Israel, Lidové Noviny (Czech Republic), Vlasta (Czech Republic), Travel & Leisure, Discovery.com, and Rewire amongst many others.
 Her film and photography is featured in the documentaries Flatball - A History of Ultimate (now on Netflix) and Into the North as well as on the cover and in the pages of books such as Hidden Genocide, Hidden People and Friendship In Spite of Hitler.

 In 2017, Rachael, was the subject of an award-winning multimedia series produced by WBUR, Boston’s NPR station, titled Beyond Sides of History.

 She has worked in over a dozen countries and is currently based in Boston.